yuanchaiyc/Ling471/assignments/Assignment-1.md

    * A file called your-UW-NetID-assignment1.py in your repository
    * A question/comment in the Discussion area for Assignment 1 related to how things are organized in VS Code (note: a question about installation won't count here!)
    * A question/comment in the Discussion area for Assignment 1 related to Source Control and how to stage, commit, push, and pull changes using e.g. VS Code.
 (You can use command line if you know how to do it, or some other tool).
-* Part 4: Your program from Part 3 submitted to the "patas" cluster.
+* Part 4: Your program from Part 3 submitted to the "patas" cluster. **It is crucial that the program name has your UW netID in it!!!**

 ### NB: This assignment may seem very long.
 Part 1 is conceptual work, for which the description is short.
 As for Parts 2--4, they are mostly a walkthrough!
 The purpose is to give you enough time to become accustomed to a range of tools which are unavoidable in most computational work.
 Go through it gradually, one part at a time (and split those between multiple days if needed).
 Post any questions to the Discussion Board on Canvas!
 Consult the [Asking Questions on the Discussion Board Guidelines](question-guildelines.md)